backjonas/Computer-graphics/assignment1/README.txt

 Student name: Jonas Bäck
 Student number: 665898
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.): 6 h
-Hours spent on extra credit (approx.):
+Hours spent on extra credit (approx.): 10 min

 # First, some questions about where you come from and how you got started.
 # Your answers in this section will be used to improve the course.